mikealbinson/Beacon/README.md

 |onleavenoAdmitVOI |Displays the ticketfly logo and returns to default  |N/A |N/A |**Cannot be called in the script, as it is an anonymous function**  |
 |onleavenoAdmit |Displays the ticketfly logo and returns to default  |N/A |N/A |**Cannot be called in the script, as it is an anonymous function**  |

-See [javascript-state-machine](https://github.com/jakesgordon/javascript-state-machine) for more information
+See [javascript-state-machine](https://github.com/jakesgordon/javascript-state-machine) for more information on how states and events work in the machine.

 ##Images
 The necessary images for the OledDisplay module